isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningNextflowWithBam.rst

 =========================================================
-Running NEXTFLOW pipeline on public Bam file from ISB-CGC
+Running Nextflow pipeline on public BAM file from ISB-CGC
 =========================================================

-This workflow gathers GC content from a bam file/ or a list of Bam file to a text file
+This Nextflow workflow gathers GC content from a BAM file (or a list of BAM files) to a text file.
+By using software containers, `Nextflow <https://www.nextflow.io>`_ enables scalable and reproducible scientific workflows.
+Pipelines can be written in the most common scripting languages.

 Requirements: